2021 Moroccan general election: Electoral system

 Morocco has a bicameral legislature whose two chambers are the House of Councillors and the House of Representatives.
-The House of Representatives has 395 seats, which are elected by proportional representation and consist of two tiers: 305 seats are elected from 92 multi-member local constituencies (of 2 to 6 seats) and the remaining 90 are elected from twelve constituencies based on the Regions of Morocco (of 3 to 12 seats).
-Of these 90 seats, a minimum of one third must be women, who must also be the first and second candidats on each lists.
+The House of Representatives has 395 seats, which are elected by proportional representation and consist of two tiers: 305 seats are elected from 92 multi-member local constituencies (of two to six seats) and the remaining 90 are elected from twelve constituencies based on the Regions of Morocco (of 3 to 12 seats).
+Of these 90 seats, a minimum of one third must be women, who must also be the first and second candidates on each list.

-The election held under a new 2021 law saw the removal of the electoral threshold, which was previously at 6% for local lists and at 3 % for the national lists which were replaced by the regional ones Interior Minister Abdelouafi Laftit said in September 2020 that the political representation of women in Morocco had "not yet reached the required level", but that concerted efforts would ensure a "significant and fair" representation of women in the 2021 elections.
+The election held under a new 2021 law saw the removal of the electoral threshold, which was previously at 6% for local lists and at 3% for the national lists which were replaced by the regional ones.
+Interior Minister Abdelouafi Laftit said in September 2020 that the political representation of women in Morocco had "not yet reached the required level", but that concerted efforts would ensure a "significant and fair" representation of women in the 2021 elections.
 The new law calculates the allocations of seats based on the number of registered voters, rather than the number of those who actually cast a ballot.
 This means the party that received the largest number of votes in the district will not be able to obtain more than one electoral seat.

 All citizens who were at least 18 years old, or have reached the age of 18 by March 2021, were eligible to vote.
 The period for submitting voter registration requests ended on 31 December 2020.